cameronandwilding/CWTool/README.md

 Cw helper tools
 ================

-This is a repository that contains modules for any cw helper tool that can be used
+This is a repository for cw tools module